 We work in four major program areas: public policy; legal education and support; civic engagement; and defense of rights for Asian Americans, Native Hawaiians, Pacific Islanders, and other underserved communities.

 Asian Americans Advancing Justice – Atlanta was established in 2010 to engage, educate, and empower under-represented AANHPIs to participate in civic life.

 We are one of five independent organizations that make up the national Asian Americans Advancing Justice.
 Together with our affiliates in Chicago, DC, Los Angeles and San Francisco, we bring more than 100 years of collective experience in addressing the civil rights issues faced by Asian Americans and other vulnerable and underserved communities.

-We are a leader in immigrant civic engagement work.
-We register voters year-round; provide assistance and capacity to new immigrant and refugee leaders; train and organize hundreds of volunteers to work with us in the field to build a New American electorate.
-When underrepresented communities are active in civic life the common good is strengthened for everyone.
+Civic Engagement We are a leader in immigrant civic engagement work in Georgia.
+We register voters year-round, develop communications campaigns that catalyze underrepresented voters, shift public perception, train new immigrant and refugee leaders and groups, and organize hundreds of volunteers to work with us in the field to build a new American electorate.

 Advancing Justice Atlanta principally serves the growing Asian American population in Georgia regardless of age, sexual orientation, gender, class, disability or language ability.
 While much of our outreach is geared towards Asian Americans, we promote equity and fairness for all individuals.

 On an annual basis, our work reaches approximately 10,000 directly and many more through extensive media coverage.
 Our work is broadly disseminated and shared outside our community and region.